 The teaching of RE will take 10% of curriculum time.
 At Key Stage One, this is equivalent to 2 hours 20 minutes and in Key Stage Two, it is 2 hours 30 minutes each week.
-This is in addition to Gospel assemblies, whole school assemblies, hymn practice for each key stage and collective worship on non-assembly days.
+This is in addition to Gospel assemblies, whole school assemblies, collective worship on non-assembly days.